REALLY EXCITING NEWS!

-My pitch for Stella Duke and the Sandgirl's Curse (a middle grade fantasy novel about a twelve-year old witch and her three best friends) has made the shortlist for Just Write For Kid's 2019 Pitch It! competition.
-You can read the complete shortlist here.
+My pitch for Stella Duke and the Sandgirl's Curse (a middle grade fantasy novel about a twelve-year old witch and her three witchy best friends) won the Just Write For Kid's 2019 Pitch It! competition.
+So grateful to the crew who put together this great contest and the generous editors at Big Sky Publishing who will be reading my manuscript.
+Check back here or follow me on Twitter for updates!

 I’ve been a professional writer and editor for 15 years and I’ve always been a greedy reader, but it took me a long time to have a crack at writing fiction.
 I dibbled here and dabbled there, before finally diving into the deep end.
 In 2019, I signed up for the How to Write for Children and Young Adults program with the Australian Writers’ Centre, started workshopping and found a critique partner, and joined Writing NSW.
 Now, I’m working on a few projects in various stages of development.